mathjax/MathJax-third-party-extensions/README.md

 mathjax-third-party-extensions
 ==============================

-A list of MathJax extensions provided by third-party contributors.
+A list of MathJax extensions provided by third-party contributors for MathJax version 2.

+**WARNING**: This repository is for version 2 of MathJax.
+The API for extensions is quite different for version 3.
+See the [MathJax Documentation](https://docs.mathjax.org/en/latest/advanced/extensions.html) for more on extensions in version 3.

-**Note** The old version of this repository was retired alongside the MathJax CDN; see [#39](https://github.com/mathjax/MathJax-third-party-extensions/issues/39).
+**Note**: An older version of this repository was retired alongside the MathJax CDN in 2017; see [#39](https://github.com/mathjax/MathJax-third-party-extensions/issues/39).

-## Third Party Extensions
+## Third Party Extensions for MathJax v2

 * [arabic.js](https://github.com/Edraak/arabic-mathjax-dev)
   * TeX input extension that provides basic Arabic support.